Blizzard26/knxTools/Readme.md

   * FT-4: Function Type "heating radiator" (deprecated)
   * FT-5: Function Type "heating floor" (deprecated)
 * "name" a user-defined name for this Thing-Type.
 This will be used by error messages and may be used inside the Velocity Templates
-* "priority" a user-defined priority for Things of this type which may, e.g., be used for sorting Things in sitemaps.
+* "priority" a user-defined priority for Things of this type which, e.g., may be used for sorting Things in sitemaps.
 * "items" a list of items.
 Each item basically maps to a possible Group Address in the KNX Function.
 Items will be provided as `KNXItems` inside the `KNXThing` for processing them in the Velocity Templates.
 Each item has the following attributes:
-  * "key" a user-defined key for this Item this will be used for identifying the item in a Velocity Template.
+  * "key" a user-defined key for this Item.
+This will be used for identifying the item in Velocity Templates.
   * "keywords" a list of keywords.
 Each keyword represents a possible suffix of a group address in the KNX Function.
-If a Group Address Name has one of the keywords as suffix it will be assigned to the respective Item.
+If a Group Address Name contains one of the keywords as suffix it will be assigned to the respective Item.
-  * Optional: "label" a Label provided as Name of the item to the Velocity Templates
+  * Optional: "label" a Label provided as Name of the item to the Velocity Templates.
+This overrides the name provided by the KNX Project.

 #### Step 4.
 Create Velocity Templates
-Edit the example templates in the templates/-Directory or create your own templates.
+Edit the example templates in the `templates/`-Directory or create your own templates.
 See the [Velocity User Guide](https://velocity.apache.org/engine/2.2/user-guide.html) for how it works.
 Currently the following version are used:
 * [Velocity 2.2](https://velocity.apache.org/engine/2.2/)
 * [Velocity Tool 3.0](https://velocity.apache.org/tools/3.0/)

-Templates must be placed in the templates/ directory and have .vm as file extension.
+Templates must be placed in the `templates/` directory and have `.vm` as file extension.

-Then following inputs are provided to the template:
+The following inputs are provided to the template:
 * `$things` a List of `KNXThing`s parsed from the ETS-File using the things.json-Mapping File
 * `$env` a Map containing the env-Section from the conf.json-File.
 This may for example be used to provide general information (e.g., IP Address of KNX Gateway).
 * `$knx` the raw KNX Object representing the Parsed .knxproj-File (hard to use; It's better to used the KNXThings-Mechanism)
 * `$installation` the raw KNX Installation object that has been selected.
-* `$modelUtil` Utility Class for some advanced stuff (see [Advanced Options][#advanced-options])
+* `$modelUtil` Utility Class for some advanced stuff (see [Advanced Options](#advanced-options))
 * `$tools` VelocityTools Utility Class
+* `$templates` List of all `.vm`-Files in the `templates/`-Directory.
+This may be used for dynamically splitting templates into multiple files. (see [Advanced Options](#advanced-options))

 `KNXThing`s have the following properties (see org.openhab.support.knx2openhab.model.KNXItem):
 * `descriptor`: The `KNXThingDescriptor` read from the things.json-File